phuoc/earlybird-bot/README.md

 # WORM BOT FOR DISCORD

 Early 🐦🐦 gets the 🐛
-This is a Discord bot that rewards earlybirds.
+This is a Discord bot that rewards early birds.

 ## Rules
 The first three users who claims a worm after 05:00 AM gets a reward (worm).